Sterncat/opticspy/README.md

 ## Authors and Contributors
 I am Xing Fan.
-An optics master student now studying in the [Institute of Optics](http://www.optics.rochester.edu/), [University of Rochester](http://www.rochester.edu/).
+I was optics master student now studying in the [Institute of Optics](http://www.optics.rochester.edu/), [University of Rochester](http://www.rochester.edu/).
+Now I am an engineer in Apple.

-And this is my personal blog [Marvin's Neverland!](http://sterncat.github.io)
+And this is my personal optics blog [Faster than light](https://faster-than-light.net)

 ## Support or Contact
 If you have questions and advice, or want to participate in this project, contact me at marvin.fanxing@gmail.com.
 I would be very happy to find some one have the same interest!